What Is Kombucha?

 Keep these two issues in mind as you begin the brewing process:

-- Contamination - With any type of food preparation there is always a risk of contamination and foodborne illness.
+- Kombucha Contamination - With any type of food preparation there is always a risk of contamination and foodborne illness.
 Work with sanitized materials and monitor your product for any signs of harmful bacterial growth.

-- Acidity Level - Be aware that longer fermentation times create a more acidic product.
+- Kombucha pH Level - Be aware that longer fermentation times create a more acidic product.
 Some individuals are not able to process high levels of acidity so you should always follow kombucha recipe guidelines for safe fermentation.
 Using pH testing strips is the best way to monitor the pH levels of your kombucha.

 If you’re ready to add kombucha to your beverage menu, you have options.
-You can purchase bottles, cans, and even kegs for serving kombucha on tap.
+You can purchase kombucha bottles, cans, and even kegs for serving kombucha on tap.
 But if you really want to buy into the artisanal aspect of kombucha, save a lot of money, and take advantage of the high markup, you can brew your own.
 To get started with kombucha brewing, you’ll need to get acquainted with the SCOBY.

 What is a SCOBY?